Flow Cytometry Standard

 Flow Cytometry Standard (FCS) is a data file standard for the reading and writing of data from flow cytometry experiments.
 The FCS specification has traditionally been developed and maintained by the International Society for Advancement of Cytometry (ISAC).
 FCS used to be the only widely adopted file format in flow cytometry.
 Recently, additional standard file formats have been developed by ISAC.
+The most recent published specification is FCS 3.2.

 File Format

 The FCS file format describes a file that is a combination of textual data followed by binary data.
 The order of the file layout is as follows: